 4 Ways to Choose the Best Blow Dryer for Hair

-- A good blow dryer shouldn’t have several heat settings so you can control the heat level based on your hair’s needs.
+A good blow dryer should have several heat settings so you can control the heat level based on your hair’s needs.
 The recommended heat settings are low, mid/warm, high with a cool shot button.
-A hair dryer that doesn’t have these heat settings minimum should be eliminated from your stash.
+A hairdryer that doesn’t have these heat settings minimum should be eliminated from your stash.